 4) DO Wear Your Mask

-It is now required that you wear a mask in all public areas while on Walt Disney World property, except when eating or drinking while stationary, or while swimming .
+It is now required that you wear a mask in all public areas while on Walt Disney World property, except when eating or drinking while stationary, swimming, or taking an outdoor photo.
 It is for the safety of everyone.
 There are Relaxation Stations in each park, which are areas where you can take off your mask and still be socially distant from others.
 Make sure you take advantage of these areas.
 There is one in each park that is indoors in the air conditioning.

 3) DON’T Try To Break the Rules